 We also may be unable to modify the future, scope and delivery of our maintenance services and technical support to compete with changes in the technical services provided by our competitors.
 Increased customer demand for maintenance and support services, without corresponding revenue, could increase costs and negatively affect our operating results.
-In addition, if we experience increased customer demand for support and maintenance, we may face increased customer base, we need to be able to continue to provide efficient support and effective maintenance that meet our customers' needs globally at scale.
+In addition, if we experience increased customer demand for support and maintenance, we may face increased costs that may harm our business, financial condition, or results of operations.
+Further, as we continue to grow our operations and support our global customer base, we need to be able to continue to provide efficient support and effective maintenance that meet our customers' needs globally at scale.
 Customers receive additional maintenance and support features, and the number of our customers has grown significantly, which will put additional pressure on our organization.
 If we are unable to provide efficient customer maintenance and support globally at scale or if we need to hire additional maintenance and support personnel, our business may be harmed.
 Our ability to attract new customers is highly dependent on our business reputation and on positive recommendations from our existing customers.
 Any failure to maintain high-quality maintenance and support services for our customers would harm our business.